planetar/bibbiGram/README.md

 ### Calibration
 The ESP8266 doesnt take much energy but it still creates exhaust heat.
 The box has been updated to allow better airflow and more exposure to outside air for the sensor, but still...
 A rough estimate says the tmeperature measurements will be off by about 2.5°C but it is recommended to actually measure it with another thermometer and adapt the offset accordingly.
-Then again, even if the temp is a little off changes of temperature and humidity will be detected, and the box acts on changes.
+Then again, even if the temp is a little off *changes of temperature and humidity* will be detected, and the box acts on changes.

+As a side note: it is recommended to place the box where changes of air can be felt.
+Blobs of old air may survive surprisingly long in a corner even when lots of fresh air stream into the middle...

 ### i8n
 TBD, currently, the interface is in German.